justinjiajia/cloud_security/labs/lab_7_new.md

 - In the *Resources in scope* section, choose the *Noncompliant* dropdown menu, and choose ***All***.

-  In the *Rule details* section, notice the *Last successful evaluation* field.
+  In the *Rule details* section, notice the *Last successful detective evaluation* field.
 Initially, this field displays *Not available*; However, after just a moment (refresh the browser tab if needed), a timestamp will display with a green tick icon prepended.

   <img width="700" src="https://github.com/user-attachments/assets/b1983d0c-de97-470f-8ad3-18a7d5ad77a8" />